Candy Raymond

-Candida Raymond (born 1950) is an Australian actress of film and television during the 1970s and early 1980s.
+Candida Raymond (1950 – c.
+December 2025) was an Australian actress, most prominent in film and television during the 1970s and early 1980s.

-Biography
+Early life and career

-She attended St Ives High School in Sydney.
+Raymond was born in Sydney in 1950 and attended St Ives High School.

 As a teenager she played small guest roles in Australian television soap operas and TV series including Skippy (1969) and Riptide (1969).
 She also appeared in stage revues.

 She attended NIDA in a class that included John Hargreaves, Wendy Hughes and Grigor Taylor.

-In mid-1973, she played Jill Sheridan in Number 96 who was presented as a sex symbol in what was considered an adults only TV show, ultimately involving her in several, controversial, nude sequences,.
+In mid-1973, she played Jill Sheridan in Number 96.
+Her character was presented as a sex symbol in what was considered an adults only TV show, ultimately involving her in several controversial nude sequences.
 She then played a regular character in Class of '74.

 In 1975, Raymond was a regular in a comic skit segment titled "The Checkout Chicks" which in turn was part of The Norman Gunston Show (1975).